 4- Transferable Share Flexibility:

-As a member of a Public Limited Liability Company is the fun factor of being able to transfer the shares without the consent of other members or the company.
+As a member of a Public Limited Liability Company is the fun factor of being able to transfer the shares without the consent of other members of the company.

 5- Separate Management:

 Business management of the company for day-to-day work is ensured to be separated from the ownership.
-Being the owner, one has no right to intervene in management working.
+Being the owner, one has no right to intervene in management work.

 6- Rule of Majority:

 Decision-making and policies are made on the board level where the majority rule.
-The power is entrusted in the Board of Directors.
+The power is entrusted to the Board of Directors.

 Pros and Cons of A Public Limited Liability Company:

 Shareholders of the company will only lose the amount they have pooled in the company due to the limited liability.
-The bank can’t touch their personal assets.
-There are more advantages and disadvantages about Public Limited Liability Companies that are listed below.
+The bank can’t touch their assets.
+There are more advantages and disadvantages of Public Limited Liability Companies that are listed below.

 Responsibility of the Shareholders is Limited: